Beni Stabili signs letter of intent to merge with two real estate funds

-MILAN (Reuters) - Italy’s Beni Stabili (BNSI.MI) and two other real estate management funds said on Monday they had signed a letter of intent aimed at merging their businesses.
+MILAN, May 12 (Reuters) - Italy’s Beni Stabili and two other real estate management funds said on Monday they had signed a letter of intent aimed at merging their businesses.

 In a statement, Beni Stabili, Investire Immobiliare and Polaris Real Estate said completion of the deal would create a new leader in the sector with around 7 billion euros ($9.6 billion) of assets under management.